Back to All Events

 • Maximum number of participants: 12

 After the workshop, there will be a collective photography exhibition featuring works from all participants.
 The costs associated with the production of the exhibition are included in the workshop.
-The event is sponsored by Foto.no and Epson.
+The event is sponsored by Stavanger Foto and Epson.

 Read more about the workshop below the image.